ManticoreGamesInc/platform-documentation/src/tutorials/ik_anchors.md

 ## Overview

 IK Anchors are a system for modifying player animations.
-Players can be animated by setting their ``animationStance`` property, or by creating an [**Ability**](https://docs.coregames.com/api/ability/) and calling its ``Play`` method. **IK Anchors** allow creators to change the way specific joints move to create customized animations.
+Players can be animated by setting their ``animationStance`` property, or by creating an [**Ability**](https://docs.coregames.com/api/ability/). **IK Anchors** allow creators to change the way specific joints move to create customized animations.

+For a complete list of the existing player animations and animation stances, see [Player Animations and Sockets](https://docs.coregames.com/api/animations/).

 ## IK Anchor Bones and Properties